 Saturday October 10, 2009, Day 4

 After my morning cup of coffee I checked the weather on the Internet.
-The predicted wind for today is only force 3-4 NW, and even weaker, but may change by Monday to a southerly and strengthen.
-Then, they predict force up to 7 for Wednesday.
+The predicted wind for today was only force 3-4 NW, and even weaker, but it may change by Monday to a southerly and strengthen.
+Then, they predicted force up to 7 for Wednesday.
 We shall see.

 It was a very good evening, full of interesting stories, and the food, as one would expect from a French chemist cook, was excellent.
 After dinner we all went ashore and walked to Skala, about 15 minutes away, where we eventually sat in the main square for an ice cream.
 By the time we were all back to our boats it was almost midnight.

 Sunday October 11, 2009, Day 5